ducthanh98/ducthanh98-hugo/web/content/posts/algorithms.md

 draft: true
 ---
 # SOLID
 - Single Responsibility Principle (SRP): A class should have only one reason to change.
 In other words, a class should have only one responsibility or job.
-This principle promotes high cohesion and reduces coupling by ensuring that each class focuses on doing one thing well.

-- Open/Closed Principle (OCP): Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
-This means that you should be able to extend the behavior of a module without modifying its source code.
-This principle is often achieved through the use of inheritance, composition, and polymorphism.
+- Open/Closed Principle (OCP): Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification .

-- Liskov Substitution Principle (LSP): Subtypes should be substitutable for their base types without altering the correctness of the program.
-In simpler terms, objects of a superclass should be replaceable with objects of its subclass without affecting the functionality of the program.
+- Liskov Substitution Principle (LSP):  In simpler terms, objects of a superclass should be replaceable with objects of its subclass without affecting the functionality of the program.

-- Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they don't use.
-This principle encourages the creation of fine-grained, client-specific interfaces rather than large, general-purpose interfaces.
-It helps prevent the problem of "interface bloat" and minimizes the impact of changes.
+- Interface Segregation Principle (ISP):  This principle encourages the creation of fine-grained, client-specific interfaces rather than large, general-purpose interfaces.

 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
-Abstractions should not depend on details; details should depend on abstractions.
 This principle encourages decoupling between modules by relying on abstractions (such as interfaces or abstract classes) rather than concrete implementations.

 # Design pattern
 ## Creational patterns
 ### Factory Pattern: